Swing & Easy Beat

 Lovesick Blues

 Her sweetie has left her, and the woman is feeling a deep, dark shade of blue.
-Despite that, the melody and rhythm lilt along nicely, so give this little tune from 1922 a try.
+Despite that, the melody and rhythm lilt along nicely, so give this lively tune from 1922 a try.

 Makin’ Whoopee